I. Dominican Banking Law Overview

 • Savings and Loan Associations: are those mutualist entities that undertakes some financial services activities.

-• Exchange agencies: are authorised by the Monetary Board whose sole purpose is exchanging foreign currencies.
+• Exchange agencies: are authorized by the Monetary Board whose sole purpose is exchanging foreign currencies.

 Pursuant provisions of Law 183-02, all entities and individuals are subject to the prior authorization of the Monetary and Financial Bureau, this means that any individual or legal person may not perform activities in the financial system without having prior permission from the authorities.